wix/stylable/docs/guides/stylable-component-library.md

-# Stylable Component Library
+# Create a Stylable Component Library

-Stylable allows you to author a component library, that can be themed, and easily consumed and styled, by other stylable projects.
+Stylable enables you to author a component library, that can be themed, and easily consumed and styled, by other **Stylable** projects.

 ## Library recommended folder structure

-As a best practice we recommend following this folder structure:
+As a best practice, we recommend following this folder structure:

 ```
 src/